 How do I find Clonotypes in my dataset?

 In Biologics, the "clustering" function is used to find clonotypes.
-Clustering will group your sequences by similarity based on shared identity across sequences in the regions selected, or in the case of genes, sequences that have the same "best-fit" germline gene.
+Clustering will group your sequences together based on shared identity or amino acid similarity across sequences in the regions selected.
+You can also cluster on genes, which will group sequences that have the same "best-fit" germline gene.
 For more on what clustering is and what other insights you can glean from clusters in your data, see this article.